srjit/sales-time-series-analysis/docs/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=9vVIK3TdpJM
 " target="_blank"><img src="http://img.youtube.com/vi/9vVIK3TdpJM/maxresdefault.jpg"
-alt="IMAGE ALT TEXT HERE" width="400" border="10" /></a>
+alt="IMAGE ALT TEXT HERE" width="400" border="10" align="center" /></a>

 ### Conclusion
 ---

-Application enables users Data Scientists/Store Managers see the overall trends in the sales across different locations, makes use of machine learning models (both Supervised and Time Series) to forecast the sales from the forecast date selected by the user using D3 Visualizations.
+<p align="justify"> Application enables users Data Scientists/Store Managers see the overall trends in the sales across different locations, makes use of machine learning models (both Supervised and Time Series) to forecast the sales from the forecast date selected by the user using D3 Visualizations.
 We want provide the user a platform to understand the model performance by parameter tunning on three different models rather than taking only the best performing model.
-In addition to allowing the user to retrain and tune three different machine learning models, the application also displays the model performance, past information and forecasted predictions.
+In addition to allowing the user to retrain and tune three different machine learning models, the application also displays the model performance, past information and forecasted predictions. </p>